Subsections

 xsel> filter column "PIXEL=0:11,13:26,28:35"

-Users must also exclude this pixel from the pixel list or the detector region when generating rmf and arf response files (see Sections 6.5.1, 6.5.2).
+Users must also exclude this pixel from the pixel list or the detector region when generating RMF+ARF or rsp response (Section 6.7).
 Since this pixel is on the edge of the pixel array, an on-axis point source loses only a fraction of events.
 The above formula also excludes the calibration pixel 12, but the description is redundant as the science cleaned event data do not contain pixel 12 events.

 Particle background in low Earth orbits is roughly inversely correlated to the geomagnetic cut-off rigidity or COR.
 Excluding low COR intervals may improve the signal-to-noise ratio of relatively faint sources, with a sacrifice of exposure time.
-If the background contribution is not negligible, users may study the dependence of COR on the signal quality.
+If the background contribution is not negligible, users may study the dependence of the signal quality on the COR.

-The standard screening does not exclude low COR intervals.
-The HK file, xa000126000 .ehk, collects four different COR values during the observation (COR, COR2, COR3, CORTIME).
+The standard screening does not exclude data with the COR value.
+The HK file, xa000126000.ehk, collects four different COR values during the observation (COR, COR2, COR3, CORTIME).
 CORTIME is the latest available table, and should best reflect the COR condition on XRISM orbit.
-The following xselect command selects only the CORTIME$>$8 interval.
+The following xselect command selects only the CORTIME$>$6 interval.

 mkf_dir=path/to/ehk/directory